Premier League hits and misses: Man Utd finally grasp challenge; Newcastle back in business

 Plus: Kai Havertz needs to step up to plate at Chelsea; Liverpool running of ideas; Mosies Caicedo is the driving force taking Brighton into a top four challenge; Javi Gracia masterminding Leeds up the table; is this the end for Steve Cooper?

-After Sunday's abject defeat at Newcastle, this result was exactly what the doctor ordered as Manchester United got their stuttering top-four challenge back on track.
+After Sunday's abject defeat at Newcastle, the 1-0 win over Brentford was exactly what the doctor ordered as Manchester United got their stuttering top-four challenge back on track.

 United's decline since lifting the Carabao Cup has been so severe that their once nailed-on status to secure a top-four finish had been cast into doubt and even meant Brentford arrived at Old Trafford - a ground they hadn't won at since 1939 - quietly confident of causing an upset.